mpneural/aiven-takehome-demo-project/transactions-ingest-spring-kafka-tutorial.md

 ## Context

-Aiven is working with a travel industry grwoth stage customer towards an initial adoption of turning their Internal BI systems to adopt real-time Analytics support using Kafka as their nervous system.
+Aiven is working with a travel industry grwoth stage customer towards an initial adoption of Kafka turning their Internal BI systems to unlock real-time Analytics capabilities.

 Within customer's eco-system there are 3 groups that are bootstrapping their journey on Aiven Kafka.
 The groups are relatively new to Kafka eco-system though the Chief Architect comes from years of Event Driven Data Systems using Kafka from the past.